sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 <a name="AddBAddUser"></a>
 ### Add a User
 To add a user:
-1. Create a user file that contains all the user info.
+1. Create a user file that contains all the user info:

 **Note:**    You must increment the UID from the last one displayed by the ldapsearch command.